-4.19 Traffic Message Channel (TMC)
+4.19 TMC - Traffic Message Channel

-This feature is intended to be used for the coded transmission of traffic information (ALERT protocol).
-The coding for TMC is separately specified by the CEN standard ENV 12313-1 (see 3.1.5.12).
+This feature is intended to be used for the coded transmission of traffic information.
+The coding is separately defined by a standard issued by CEN [prENV 12313] (see 3.1.5.12).

-4.20 Traffic Programme identification (TP)
+4.20 TP - Traffic Program identification

-This is a flag to indicate that the tuned programme carries traffic announcements.
-The TP flag must only be set on programmes which dynamically switch on the TA identification during traffic announcements.
+This is a flag to indicate that the tuned program carries traffic announcements.
+The TP flag must only be set on programs which dynamically switch on the TA identification during traffic announcements.
 The signal shall be taken into account during automatic search tuning.